 Mission: Promote Quality Health to provide and sustain fit, resilient and ready forces.

 Vision: Patient centered health services and mission readiness within a professional culture of dignity and respect.

 The 62d Medical Squadron falls under the 62d Airlift Wing under 18th Air Force within Air Mobility Command, and operates on Joint Base Lewis-McChord as the Air Force ‘Airman’s Clinic’ in the same facility as the Army McChord Clinic that is a satellite Clinic of Madigan Army Medical Center.
-The Squadron is divided into 4 separate Flights: Operational Medicine, Bio-Medicine, Dental and Medical Support.
-The current manning is 64 Active Duty Air Force, 7 Government Service, and 17 Contractors for total of 88 medical staff.
-The FY16 budget is approximately $1.5M supporting staff and clinical operations.
-The Clinic offers 45K appointments supporting Active Duty, Air National Guard and Air Force Reserve Personnel.
-The annual relative value unit (RVU) output is around 630K which saves approximately $21.5M in outsourcing care costs.
+The Squadron is divided into four separate Flights: Operational Medicine, Bio-Medicine, Dental and Medical Support.
+The current manning is 64 active duty Air Force, seven Government Service, and 17 Contractors for total of 88 medical staff.
+The FY16 budget is approximately $1.5 million supporting staff and clinical operations.
+The Clinic offers 45,000 appointments supporting active duty, Air National Guard and Air Force Reserve Personnel.
+The annual relative value unit output is around 630,000 which saves approximately $21.5 million in outsourcing care costs.

 Best Practices/Unique Activities